jpgough/jpgough.github.io/_posts/2018-05-11-optimizing-java.md

 ##### Loop-Invariant Code Motion

-If a variable positioned inside the loop, and has no outcome or changes as a result the actual iteration, it can be optimized.
+If a variable is positioned inside the loop, and has no outcome or changes as a result the actual iteration, it can be optimized.
-This optimization often involves hoisting the variable outside of the loop and can be cached in a register.
+This optimization often involves hoisting the variable outside of the loop, there is also then the opportunity to cache the value in a register.

 ##### Escape Analysis